COVID-19 Testing - Rapid Antigen Tests (RATs)

 Find a community testing site.

-Read more information about getting a COVID test at the Unite Against COVID-19 website
+Read more information about how to get a COVID test at the Unite Against COVID-19 website

 How do I use a rapid antigen test?